 Fire extinguishing systems shall be serviced by a licensed fire extinguisher company at least semi-annually.
 The extinguisher service technician shall have their license on their person while at the job site.
 A tag meeting all State of Texas Licensing requirements shall be attached to the system at all times indicating the last date of service.
 Any extinguisher system receiving an unsatisfactory inspection indicated by a red or yellow tag from the extinguisher company will be deemed out of compliance.
-The Duncanville Fire Marshal shall be notified immediately of systems out of service or compliance with code by the servicing company.
+The Duncanville Fire Marshal shall be notified immediately of systems out of service by the extinguisher company, and a written report left with the business.

 Event Vendor Requirements

 The Duncanville Fire Department will inspect each vendor before the event to ensure compliance with the Duncanville Fire Code.
 Food trucks must pass a fire inspection not less than 5 days prior to the event at 1530 S. Main St. Duncanville, TX.
 Contact us at 972-780-5047 or 5049 for an appointment.
 All food trucks shall have an operating, clean Type I hood with fire protection in place-no exceptions.

 Food vendors will be required to have the following: